idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 We can create a variable day that holds the weekend or the weekday and send it over to the ejs.
 We can name the variable in the marker anything we want.
 Then in our app.js we are to use res.render res.render("list", {key}) // when we write this, express we look into the folder called view and find the file called list with the extension ejs.
 If the folder is not present then the code will not work.
-The we will pass in a javascript object having a key value pairres.render("list") // when we write this, express we look into the folder called view and find the file called list with the extension ejs.
+The we will pass in a javascript object having a key value pair res.render("list") // when we write this, express we look into the folder called view and find the file called list with the extension ejs.
 If the folder is not present then the code will not work.
 The we will pass in a javascript object having a key value pair.
 The key here must match with what we have in our ejs file (It is good to just copy it over).
 This is saying render a file called list and with key kindOfDay and value of our current variable which is day.
 We just need to put our res.render in the if and the else block but wait, it might just be better we let our if logic run completely first then we use the res.render after it.
 This will make the value of our day to have been set before it is rendered on the page.
 This means we can do all our logic before passing the result to be render on the page.
 Sometimes in using ejs many people use the same key and value for the parameter inside the marker in the ejs and the variable name in the server logic.